 ENTP - Extroversion, Intuiting, Thinking, Perceiving

 As an ENTP, you're quick, alert, resourceful, and outspoken.
 You're good at solving tough challenges and dealing with concepts.
 You read people well.
-What you don't like is boring routine, so you look for new ways to do the things you have to repeat.
+A boring routine doesn’t suit you, so you look for new ways to do ordinary, repetitive things.

 ENFP - Extroversion, Intuiting, Feeling, Perceiving

-People who have ENFP personality type are warm and enthusiastic.
+People with the ENFP personality type are warm and enthusiastic.
 If this is your personality type, you notice the patterns in events and act on them.
-You like others to recognize what you do, but you're also quick to notice the accomplishments of others.
+You like to be recognized for your accomplishments, but you're also quick to notice the accomplishments of others.
 You're spontaneous and enjoy improvising.

 ESFP - Extroversion, Sensing, Feeling, Perceiving

-With their outgoing and friendly manner, ESFP's love life, people, and comfort.
+With their outgoing and friendly manner, ESFPs love life, people, and comfort.
 They work with other people to create change.
-They're high in common sense and very realistic, yet they like to have fun at work.
+They're high in common sense and practicality, yet they like to have fun at work.
 They're spontaneous and adaptable.
 They like to learn in group situations.

 ESTP - Extroversion, Sensing, Thinking, Perceiving

-If you're an ESTP, you are very tolerant of others.
+If you're an ESTP, you are likely very tolerant of others.
 You're flexible but pragmatic.
 You stay focused on short-term goals.
 You'd rather solve immediate problems than grapple with concepts and theories.
-You're spontaneous and focused on the here-and-now.
+You're spontaneous and focused on the present.
 You like to learn by doing.

 INTP - Introversion, Intuiting, Thinking, Perceiving

 You like to find logical explanations if you're an INTP.
-You like theories and concepts, and you prefer ideas to social situations.
+Your thinking is generally analytical, but you also favor theories and concepts.
 You're quiet but also flexible.
-You can maintain a deep focus.
-You may be skeptical or critical.
-Your thinking is generally analytical.
+You may be skeptical or critical, and you can maintain a deep focus.

 INFP - Introversion, Intuiting, Feeling, Perceiving